Continuation-of-Ashford/quest-reports/2022-08/2022-08-23 - Chug(Gil11Mac9Zhir7Olive6) - Blorg settin to wreck that Puddle.md

 * Cal gets the Pearl of Power
 * Felix gets a Cloak of the Manta Ray
 * Junior Gets the Wave Caller Horn
+# Quest Report
+`Author: Chug(Gil11,Mac9,Zhir7,Olive6)`

+*A mission report in terrible handwriting is left by Blorg*

+&nbsp;

+Welp.
+We did it- we killed that fat bastard.
+My plan to put a bag of holding inside another worked like a charm.
+Fatty almost held onto his throne when we caused the big hole in reality- but it snapped shut, sending the jerks ass to the astral plane while his fat head stayed in his throne- nice and detached.
+Good thing I didnt tell the party about the 40KGP I found hidden in a chest behind his throne.....wait this is going on the mission report board isnt it....well shit